World Cup 2026 Predictions: Betting Tips and Analysis for Today’s Matches

 Last 10 World Cup Winners

-Argentina are the current defending champions after their dramatic victory in 2022.
+Argentina is the current defending champion after their dramatic victory in 2022.
 However, the most successful nation in World Cup history remains Brazil, with an unmatched five titles.

 • 2022: Argentina